roberto314/MDOS_ReverseEng/README.md

 # MDOS_ReverseEng
-Reverse Engineering of Motorolas MDOS Operating System for the Exordisk System
+Reverse Engineering of Motorolas MDOS Operating System for the Exordisk System.
+If you work on linux, just download this repository and start hacking.
+If you work with windows you have to download the assembler and disassembler and make your own batchfiles.
+If you do, please send them to me so i can add them to this repo.
+I don't know how a pull request works, but i am happy to learn.
+So if you made progress, send me your code or try a pull request.

 root: here are the original sources